 Methanol is available worldwide through existing global infrastructure.
 The cost to build new and convert existing vessels to run on methanol is significantly less than alternate fuel conversions.

 In 2016, Waterfront Shipping Company Ltd., Mitsui O.S.K.
-Lines, Ltd., Marinvest/Skagerack Invest, and Westfal-Larsen Management welcome the world’s first seven new innovative, clean-burning, fuel-efficient ocean-going vessels to the sea.
+Lines, Ltd., Marinvest/Skagerack Invest, and Westfal-Larsen Management welcomed the world’s first seven new innovative, clean-burning, fuel-efficient ocean-going vessels to the sea.
 These seven 50,000 dead weight tonne vessels are built with the first-of-its kind MAN B&W ME-LGI 2-stroke dual fuel engine that can run on methanol, fuel oil, marine diesel oil, or gas oil.
 In 2018, Waterfront Shipping, Marinvest/Skagerack Invest, IINO Kaiun Kaisha, Ltd., Mitsui & Co., Ltd., and the NYK Group announced its investment in another four dual-fuel vessels capable of running on methanol.
 These vessels will be delivered in 2019, and have the ability to achieve Tier III NOx standards without after-treatment.

 The Benefits of Methanol Marine Fuel

 Methanol is a clean-burning fuel that produces fewer smog-causing emissions than conventional fuels — such as SOx, NOx and particulate matter.
 It can help ships meet environmental fuel regulations and improve air quality and related human health issues.
 Methanol marine fuel complies with the most stringent regulations in Emission Control Areas and would comply with the most stringent emissions regulations currently being considered.